ebuchman/blog/content/about.md

 The profile picture is a super-resolution image of actin filaments in a kidney cell (*Xu et al. Nature Methods 9: 185-188 (2012)*).
-I believe that biophysical mechanics (cytoskeleton, extra-cellular matrix, collagen networks, etc.) are perhaps more fundamental to understanding organisms than sequences of DNA.
+I believe that cellular biophysical mechanics (cytoskeleton, extra-cellular matrix, collagen networks, etc.) are perhaps more fundamental to understanding multi-cellular organisms than sequences of DNA.
+Your DNA wouldn't even be able to replicate itself were it not for the [microtubules].

 [Cosmos]: https://cosmos.network
 [Tendermint]: https://github.com/tendermint/tendermint